CivicActions/security-policy/tools/encryption.md

 Note that the email integrations below do not require the command line; you just have to have created your key pair and shared your public key.
 But we show a few more commands first.

 ### Encrypting a file so only your friend can read it

 First, you have to look up your friend's public key on a key server:
 ```
 $ gpg --keyserver pool.sks-keyservers.net --search-keys 'fen labalme'
 ```

-This will list all the keys that match 'fen labalme'.
+This will list all the keys that match "fen labalme".
 You could call Fen (or look at his business card on which he included his key id) and see that (1) is the correct key, and anyway, the others two are (revoked), (expired) or just plain ancient.
 Entering the number "1" will import that key into your public keyring so that you can use it in the future.
 Look up some other co-workers or friends - if you're not sure of the key don't import it without verifying _at least_ the last eight hex digits of the key id with them directly.

 Now you can encrypt a file so only your friend (in this case, Fen) can read it (the optional `--armor` argument creates an easy-to-cut-and-paste version of the encrypted document):
 ```